nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 - **Ancestry**: Orc
 - **Current Level**: 2, likely approaching level 3 after the ruined Erie outpost
 - **Party Entry**: Found chained in the Warren after being captured by kobolds
-- **Current Arc**: His old mountain connections are about to matter through the Cloud-Tusk orcs
+- **Current Arc**: His old mountain connections are becoming important through the Cloud Seer orcs

 ## Appearance
 Lil Chang's full visual description is still lightly defined in the notes.
 At introduction, he was an orc chained to a wall in the Warren, still healthy, ripped, and ready for revenge despite having been imprisoned for several days.